What Are The Disadvantages Of Google Sites?

 Google Sites is loved by so many due to its user-friendly interface and integration with other Google products.

-These pre-built themes and templates are also quite limited in terms of color schemes and layout options, making it difficult to build a truly unique and visually compelling site.
+These themes and templates are also quite limited in terms of color schemes and layout options, making it difficult to build a truly unique and visually compelling site.

 As a result, many Google Sites websites end up looking similar, and businesses may struggle to build a site that aligns with their brand identity.

-While creating your own templates and themes is possible, this isn’t an ideal solution for beginners or those looking to build a website quickly.
+Therefore, this isn’t an ideal solution for complex newbies or those looking to build a website quickly.

 And even if you do create your own templates and themes, the customization options are still restricted! (more on this next).